saicastic/techstore/readme.md

 ### STEP 2 - Create a Server :

 - So now we will create a server in 'server.js' file.
+- We will create a server in this file using 'express'.

 ### STEP 3 - Folder Structure :